Cold Ash St Mark's C.E. (VC) School

 - 2.5: What teaching strategies does the school use for children with learning difficulties, including autistic spectrum disorder, hearing impairment, visual impairment, speech and language difficulties?

 In conjunction with external specialist teachers and other adults, teachers employ a range of strategies and are careful to adopt specific recommendations which support your child’s learning.
 These may include visual timetables, special equipment, pre-learning of vocabulary, and a wide variety of other strategies depending on the needs of your child.
 Small group and one to one interventions are used to meet the needs of individual children.
 These may be supported by the class teacher, as part of their first quality provision, or by Teaching Assistants.
 Other professionals may visit children at the school.
 The reports that they provide will be used to provide appropriate provision.

 - 2.6: What additional staffing does the school provide from its own budget for children with SEND?

 Whilst each class teacher has responsibility for children with SEN in their class, there are TAs in all classes for part of the day to support learning.
 These TAs may be specifically supporting children 1:1 or in small groups both within and/or outside the classroom.
 Some TAs have undergone training in specific areas and interventions.
 For example Catch Up, Sprint and SNAP maths interventions.
-We have also a trained ELSA in school to support children with Social and Emotional difficulties.
+We have also two trained Emotional Literacy Support Assistants in school to support children with Social and Emotional difficulties.

 - 2.7: What specific intervention programmes does the school offer to children with SEND and are these delivered on a one to one basis or in small groups?